jiten97/adaptive-bitrate-test/README.md

 # Adaptive Bitrate
-Project is about implementation of adaptive bitrate streaming to stream videos while adjusting the bitrate transfer of video segments for continous buffering of video.
+Project is about implementation of adaptive bitrate streaming to stream videos while adjusting the bitrate transfer of video segments for continuous buffering of video.
 It helps in better user experience by dynamically adjusting bitrate transfer on the basis of user's network condition.
 ## Transfer Protocol
-Common file transer protocols:
+Common file transfer protocols:
 - **HLS(HTTP Live Streaming):** Developed by Apple, widely used by IOS devices.
 - **MPEG-DASH(Dynamic Adaptive Streaming over HTTP):** An open standard, widely used by different platforms
 - **Microsoft Smooth Streaming:** Developed by Microsoft, widely used for Microsoft environment.
 - **CMAF (Common Media Application Format):** Joint contribution by Apple, Microsoft, MPEG, etc. for standardisation and low latency solution for HLS and MPEG-DASH both.

-In this project, we are mainly looking at using HLS Protocol for Adaptive Bitrate file transfer over the network.
+In this project, we are mainly looking at using HLS Protocol for Adaptive bitrate file transfer over the network.
 ## High Level Design
 Key components for file streaming service:
 - **Server:** Main servers that manages hosting and streaming of video.